Computer Policies of the Daphne Public Library

 2) Quick Computer Procedures

-1. All persons using Library equipment must have a current Baldwin County Library card or receive a visitor’s pass at the Front Desk.
+1. All persons using Library equipment must have a current Baldwin County Library card or receive a visitor’s pass at the Front Desk or Help Desk.

-2. First time users must register for a Library CARD at the Circulation Desk.
+2. First time users may register for a Library Card at the Circulation Desk.

 3. The period of USE is four hours per day, in two hour increments.
 After one two-hour session, a user must wait IF all computers are busy before the system will allow them to log on to use the remainder of their daily time allowance.
 If computers are available, use will continue through the second session.
 Special requests for longer time limits for testing, job applications, or college applications may be made at the Computer Lab or Front Desk.